superwerker/superwerker/README.md

 ### Event-driven

 We use CloudWatch Events where possible in order to decouple architecture.
-We ackknowledge this decision makes end-to-end testing harder sometimes.
+We acknowledge this decision makes end-to-end testing harder sometimes.

 ## Thanks